Hardiness zones

 12-13, 16, 18-24

-USDA 9 (sometimes cold injury in exposed areas, but quick recovery)
+USDA 9 (sometimes cold injury in exposed areas, but quick recovery)-11

 Landscape Use: Floral accent, background screen, specimen around large patios and ramadas exemplifying regional or Spanish architecture; best used in oasis and transition landscape designs settings.

-Form & Character: Evergreen to partial evergreen large shrub, upright and open, festive, informal, subtropical to tropical
+Form & Character: Vigorous and upright, open, festive, informal, subtropical to tropical.

-Foliage/texture: Opposite, pinnately compound leaves on brownish gray stems, leaflets coarsely serrate, stem lenticels and auxiliary dormant buds are obvious; medium coarse texture.
+Foliage/Texture: Opposite, pinnately-compound leaves on brownish gray stems, leaflets coarsely serrate, stem lenticels and axillary dormant buds are obvious; medium coarse texture.

-Seasonal color: Yellow flowers during all growing season, heaviest in spring and fall.
+Seasonal Color: Yellow to apricot orange or red-colored flowers during all growing season, heaviest in spring and fall.

-Light: Full sun required, will grows in an loose, open and rangy manner if shaded.
+Light: Full sun is required, will grows in an loose, open and rangy manner if shaded even lightly.

-Soil: Yellow bells is tolerant od all Arizona soils except those wit hthe highest degree of alkalinity.
+Soil: Yellow bells is tolerant of all Arizona soils except those with the highest degree of alkalinity.

 Watering: Yellow bells responds well to regular water and fertilizer applications during summer by producing more vigorous growth and heightened flowering.
 It will tolerate only moderate amounts of drought.